Tolvic/SOLID-Principles/README.md

 Extending the functionality of this alarm class rather than modifying the `setAlarm` method means that there is no risk that we make breaking changes to other parts of the code base.

 ## Liskov Substitution Principle
+Classes should be replaceable with instances of their subtypes without altering the behaviour of the application.

+If `RedCar` inherits from `Car`, they should both Accelerate the same way.
+This will allow intances of `Car` to be replaced with `redCar`

+If a class is extended/inherited, base methods should still do what they used to do.
+If you override the way a method functions you introduce unpredictability into the system.

+Code that adheres to LSP is loosely dependent to each other and encourages code reusability.

+Code that does not adhere to the LSP is tightly coupled, creates unnecessary entanglements and can lead to unanticipated behaviours.

+When a subclass can not substitue its parent class there would have to be multiple conditional statements to determine the class or type to handle certain cases differently.
+If there are changes that is required then these changes would have to be applied in multiple places.
+Furthermore, the entanglement that is created can lead to unanticipated behaviors.

 ## Interface Sgregation Principle